Duologic/semver-libsonnet/README.md

 * **semver** (`string`)

 `parse` will parse and validate a Semantic Version from a string and returning an object.
-It'll throw and assertion if the string is not valid.
+It'll throw an assertion if the string is not valid.
 ### fn validate

 ```jsonnet